mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 Aaron died by suicide at 2013 when he was 26 years old.
 This [followed extreme pressure](https://en.wikipedia.org/wiki/Aaron_Swartz) from the FBI.

 His [blog](http://www.aaronsw.com/weblog/) is still available online, and there's a separate documentary about his life called [_The Internet's Own Boy_](https://archive.org/details/TheInternetsOwnBoyTheStoryOfAaronSwartz).

+#### Steve Huffman

+Steve Huffman left reddit in 2006 .

+He co-founded Hipmunk in 2010, again receiving funding from Y Combinator, but he left in 2015, to re-join reddit as CEO.

+#### Alexis Ohanian

+Alexis stepped down as CEO.
+He hasn't founded any major companies, but he serves in an advisory role in many companies.
+In 2017, he married tennis star [Serena Williams](https://en.wikipedia.org/wiki/Serena_Williams).